 American Indian Studies: A Holistic Approach

-Welcome to the official web site of Virginia Tech's American Indian Studies (AIS) program.
-As a division of the program in Humanities, we offer several courses and a minor in American Indian Studies under the auspices of the Department of Interdisciplinary Studies.
+Welcome to the official web site of Virginia Tech's American Indian Studies (AINS) program.
+As a program in the Department of Sociology, we offer several courses and a minor in American Indian Studies.

 In short, we embrace a holistic, collaborative approach to American Indian Studies in which university faculty and students develop and maintain meaningful partnerships.
 Accordingly, we maintain a tribal advisory board consisting of elders and leaders from all of Virginia's eight Indian Nations.
 We regard these representatives, and ultimately, all indigenous peoples as our colleagues.